 Won't impact your credit score

-That's why we offer free-thinking loans to provide greater choice.
+That's why we created a free-thinking calculator to help you:

 Understand your potential budget before you start house hunting.